 Don’t discount your lack of grand visions of eternity as no communication from the Spirit.
 It doesn’t work that way.
 The Spirit opens the eyes of our understanding mere increments at a time.
 We will hear one thought expressed and it seems agreeable.
 We probably wouldn’t think anything of it, but the mere fact that we heard it, comprehended it, and recognized that we agreed with it is proof that we are being taught by the Holy Ghost.
 This is how most of our tiny pieces of information get assembled that later become understanding of major doctrines and the building of our testimonies.

 Most of us don’t have one grand testimony experience, but hundreds or thousands of little affirmations of truth that build our witness of God’s good news, His Gospel.
 We just need to recognize that these little truths are being run past us on a regular basis, adding to our overall understanding of God’s plan for our salvation.

 The bulk of spiritual knowledge comes from living the principles or teachings of the gospel that we currently understand.
 Study gets us started.
 Studying also keeps us going, but the best understanding we will have of the gospel knowledge we get from the books will come from having put that knowledge into practice in our daily lives.

 It is important to remember that the gospel is not about academic knowing, but about becoming something better than our old selves through practicing the knowledge we receive through our studies.
 As we serve others through our ministering efforts, we make mistakes, but we learn (hopefully) from those mistakes.

 Ministering is how we become something more than we were before.
-Ministering is what powers the transformation from mere mortality to holy individual.
+Ministering to others is what powers the transformation of us from being a mere mortal to becoming a holy individual.
 Ministering is what changes what is carnal within us to what is pure and sacred within us.
 It is the process through which we learn all the Christlike attributes.